-NEW YORK – Tiny mechanical microscopes – those that can see inside single living cells – increasingly are being used to diagnose illness in hard-to-reach areas of the body, but specialists say that improved, standardized guidelines are needed to advance diagnostic accuracy.
+NEW YORK, Aug.
+21, 2012 — Tiny mechanical microscopes — those that can see inside single living cells — increasingly are being used to diagnose illness in hard-to-reach areas of the body, but specialists say they need improved, standardized guidelines to advance diagnostic accuracy.

-The little probes often are threaded into the narrow bile duct that connects the liver to the small intestine to search for cancer or are used to minutely explore the pancreatic duct, said Dr. Michel Kahaleh of New York-Presbyterian Hospital/Weill Cornell Medical Center.
+The small Space Age probes are often threaded into the narrow bile duct that connects the liver to the small intestine to search for cancer, or they are used to minutely explore the pancreatic duct, according to Dr. Michel Kahaleh of New York-Presbyterian Hospital/Weill Cornell Medical Center.

-But because the groundbreaking technology is comparatively new, Kahaleh suspects that specialists using the probes may be interpreting what they see in different ways.
+But because the groundbreaking technology is comparatively new, Kahaleh suspects that specialists using them may be interpreting what they see in different ways.

 The pCLE diagnostic system was approved by the FDA two years ago for use in the bile duct and pancreas.
-The device is a tiny microscopic probe that is threaded inside a larger “spyglass” probe to image blood vessels, mucosal structures and epithelial tissue in real time, broadcasting the images on a large monitor for physicians to examine.
+The device is a mini microscopic probe that is threaded inside a larger “spy glass” probe to image blood vessels, mucosal structures and epithelial tissue in real time, broadcasting the images on a large monitor for physicians to examine.